typora/support.typora.io/_posts/2016-01-01-Quick Start.md

 ## Live Preview

-**Typora** use the feature: *Live Preview*, meaning that you could see these inline styles after you finish typing, and see block styles when you type or after you press `Enter` key or focus to another paragraph.
+**Typora** uses the feature: *Live Preview*, meaning that you could see these inline styles after you finish typing, and see block styles when you type or after you press `Enter` key or focus to another paragraph.
 Just try to type some markdown in typora, and you would see how it works.

 **Note**: Markdown tags for inline styles, such as `**` will be hidden or displayed smartly.
 Markdown tags for block level styles, such as `###` or `- [x]` will be hidden once the block is rendered.